-Movie magic, mega attractions—If Hollywood is the land of make believe, then Universal Studios Hollywood is your chance to step into that fantasy world.
-On a sprawling complex on the east side of the Hollywood Hills, this movie-studio-meets-theme-park blends a behind-the-scenes studio tour with rides that swoosh, swoop, and dive through movie-and-TV-themed worlds.
+Movie magic, mega attractions—if Hollywood is the land of make-believe, then Universal Studios Hollywood is your chance to step into that fantasy world.
+On a sprawling site on the eastern side of the Hollywood Hills, this film-studio-meets-theme-park blends a studio tour with rides that swoosh, swoop and dive through film-and-TV-themed worlds.

-Step inside the park’s front gates, for instance, and you can choose from the Despicable Me Minion Mayhem ride, the zombie-filled Walking Dead Attraction, or the popular WaterWorld show, which highlights real-life stunt actors.
-Take the escalator to the park’s lower lot and you’ll encounter rides based on Jurassic Park, Revenge of the Mummy, or the Transformers.
-Head to the right, and you’ll soon arrive at The Wizarding World of Harry Potter™, complete with a recreation of the village of Hogsmeade.
-(During summer 2017, stay late enough to watch the colorful Nighttime Lights of Hogwarts ™ Castle, shown outside several times each evening.)
-Toward the back of the park, you’ll find the Springfield of Simpsons fame, including an irreverent simulator ride and branches of Moe’s Tavern and Krusty Burger.
+Step inside the park’s front gates, for instance, and you can choose from the Despicable Me Minion Mayhem ride, the zombie-filled Walking Dead Attraction or the popular WaterWorld show, which features real-life stunt actors.
+Head to the right from the box office at the centre, and you’ll soon arrive at The Wizarding World of Harry Potter™, complete with a re-creation of the village of Hogsmeade.
+Towards the back of the park, you’ll find the Springfield of Simpsons fame, including an irreverent simulator ride and branches of Moe’s Tavern and Krusty Burger.

-Look for the digital signs in the park that highlight the current wait times for all of the rides, as well as the schedule for daily shows.
-Want to skip most lines?
-Upgrade to a Front of Line ticket that lets you bypass the queues, or at least buy your ticket online, which gives you access to the park an hour early.
-To plan out your whole day, download the Universal Studios Hollywood Mobile App, which helps you track ride wait times (and pings you when your favourite ride reaches an ideal timeframe), reminds you about show times, and even leads you back to your car in the parking lot at the end of the day.
-Staying the night is easy, too: Check out the list of preferred hotels located near the park.
+Look out for the digital signs in the park that highlight the current waiting times for all of the rides, as well as the schedule for daily shows.
+Want to skip most queues?
+Upgrade to a Universal Express ticket that lets you bypass them, or at least buy your ticket online, which gives you access to the park an hour earlier.
+To plan your whole day, download the Universal Studios Hollywood Mobile App, which helps you track ride waiting times (and pings you when your favourite ride reaches an ideal queuing time), reminds you about show times, and even takes you back to your car in the car park at the end of the day.
+Staying the night is easy, too: see the list of preferred hotels located near the park.

-Be sure to save time, though, for Universal CityWalk.
-The park’s adjacent, neon-lit complex offers an array of stores and dining options, such as outposts Pink’s Famous Hot Dogs, Jimmy Buffett’s Margaritaville and the first California branch of VooDoo Donuts.
+Make sure you save time, though, for Universal CityWalk.
+The park’s adjacent, neon-lit complex offers a wide range of shops and dining options, such as branches of Pink’s Famous Hot Dogs, Jimmy Buffett’s Margaritaville and the first California VooDoo Donuts.

 Read on to map out your exploration of the theme park.